 The university's approved percentage for each project is applied against a standard base for calculation called Modified Total Direct Costs (MTDC = Total Direct Costs excluding certain items such as equipment, subcontracts over $25,000, tuition, scholarships, participant costs, construction, rent).
 If the agency is a state, local government or private sponsor and a reduced rate is approved, the base should be the total direct costs unless prohibited by sponsor's written policy.

 State agencies usually limit the percentage rate of indirect costs which are allowed on contracts with other state entities.
-Most have policy language restricting such costs to a particular rate or to "reasonable costs" as referenced in the Florida Chief Financial Officer's Memorandum No. 1.
+Most have policy language restricting such costs to a particular rate or to "reasonable costs."
 In the absence of a specific limitation in the proposal guidelines, it is expected that indirect costs of 10-15% be recovered on the total direct costs of a project funded by another state entity.
 Federally funded projects flowed through a state agency are expected to recover either the University's approved F&A rate or the percentage approved by the federal awarding agency.
 For purposes of this provision, local government and non-profit agencies flowing through state appropriated funds are considered to be eligible for the state rate.
 Water management districts are not considered state agencies, however, and the SUS institutions have agreed to a 25% indirect rate for these sponsors.